Thomas-Elder/python-machine-learning/progress.md

 Pretty straightfroward, we still use the LinearRegression class for this, we just need to set up a polynomialFeatures to pass to the LinearRegression fit function.

 Now starting support vector regression.

+I need to do some reading into why it's all called linear regression, even the polynomial one.
+They say in the tutorial none of the linear regression models require feature scaling, but the svr one does.